 - 1 mango, peeled, cored, and cut into matchsticks

 - 1/4 cup sliced mint leaves

 This recipe is featured in Spice Club, Savory’s spice of the month club.
 Here are substitution suggestions for adapting the recipe to different diets:

 Vegan/Vegetarian: Substitute sliced, seared portobello mushrooms (3 to 4 min. per side) for pork belly, soy sauce for fish sauce, and agave for honey.

 Nut-free: Omit cashews from dipping sauce.

 For pork belly: Preheat oven to 300 degrees.
 Cut pork belly into 4 to 5 thick slices, like thick bacon, and rub all sides with Asian Delight BBQ Rub.
-Pour water into a small baking dish before placing pork belly slices in a single layer across the bottom.
+Pour water into a small baking dish.
+Place pork belly slices in a single layer across the bottom.
 Cover tightly with aluminum foil and cook for 1 hour, or until pork is tender with a slight chew.
 Increase oven temperature to 400 degrees, remove foil covering, and cook for another 10 min., or until pork has browned slightly.
-Cut pork slices into 3-inch pieces and set aside.
+Cut pork belly into 2-inch pieces and set aside.

-For creamy coconut dipping sauce: Add all ingredients except Toasted Sesame Seeds to blender and blend for 30 seconds, or until smooth, scraping the sides as needed.
-Pour sauce into small bowls for dipping and garnish with Toasted Sesame Seeds.
+For creamy coconut dipping sauce: Add all ingredients to blender and blend for 30 seconds, or until smooth, scraping the sides as needed.
+Pour sauce into small bowls for dipping and chill until ready to serve.